aaron555/fail2ban-analyse/README.md

 ```
 attacks-geojson.js - GeoJSON file containing IP, country, number of attacks for creating leaflet map overlay
 unauth-country.png - bar chart of attack origin by country, expressed as percentage
-unauth.png - bar chart showing number of attacks per day, and summary of worst offenders
+unauth.png - bar chart showing number of attacks per day, and summary of worst offending IPs and /24 subnets.
+Top 3 usernames failing if available
 ```

 (note _attacker-map.html_ and/or _attacker-map-openstreetmap.html_ will also be required in the web server directory in order to view map overlays)